Race and Justice

 "Racial caste systems do not require racial hostility or overt bigotry to thrive.
 They need only racial indifference, as Martin Luther King Jr. warned more than forty-five years ago." – Michelle Alexander, The New Jim Crow: Mass Incarceration in the Age of Colorblindness (New York: The New Press, 2012), 13, 14.
 Michelle Alexander teaches law at Ohio State University and is a civil rights activist and writer.

-"'White America' is a syndicate arrayed to protect its exclusive power to – Ta-Nehisi Coates, Between the World and Me (New York: Spiegel & Grau, 2015), 42.
+"'White America' is a syndicate arrayed to protect its exclusive power to dominate and control our bodies.
+Sometimes this power is direct *lynching), and sometimes it is insidious (redlining).
+But however it appears, the power of domination and exclusion is central to the belief in being white, and without it, 'white people' would cease to exist." – Ta-Nehisi Coates, Between the World and Me (New York: Spiegel & Grau, 2015), 42.
 Ta-Nehisi Coates is an American writer and journalist.
 Currently he is a national correspondent for The Atlantic.

-"Black people in the United States differ from all other modern people owing to the unprecedented levels of unregulated and unrestrained violence directed at —psychic violence—reinforced by the powers of state and civic coercion—physical violence—for the primary purpose of controlling their minds and exploiting their labor for nearly four hundred years. – Cornel West, Race Matters (New York: Vintage Books, 2001), xiii.
+"Black people in the United States differ from all other modern people owing to the unprecedented levels of unregulated and unrestrained violence directed at them.
+No other people have been taught systematically to hate themselves—psychic violence—reinforced by the powers of state and civic coercion—physical violence—for the primary purpose of controlling their minds and exploiting their labor for nearly four hundred years. – Cornel West, Race Matters (New York: Vintage Books, 2001), xiii.
 Cornel West teaches philosophy and Christian practice at Union Theological Seminary.
 He is the author of over twenty books and editor of thirteen.

 Christopher J. Lebron:

-"It is one thing to witness a black corpse hanging from a tree; it is another for black suffering to become less overtly corporeal and increasingly economically, – Christopher J. Lebron, The Color of Our Shame: Race and Justice in Our Time (New York: Oxford University Press, 2013), 2.
+"It is one thing to witness a black corpse hanging from a tree; it is another for black suffering to become less overtly corporeal and increasingly economically, politically, and sociologically systemic.
+Yet, while we no longer publicly hang blacks by the neck, the fact of systemic racial inequality poses an existential threat all the same for it indicates America's lack of consistency to the ideal of moral equality, which has real costs for black lives.
+Stated succinctly, systemic inequality consistently and persistently diminishes the ability of blacks to conceive and/or pursue a good life." – Christopher J. Lebron, The Color of Our Shame: Race and Justice in Our Time (New York: Oxford University Press, 2013), 2.
 Christopher Lebron teaches philosophy and African American studies at Yale University.

 "'Look, a Negro!'
 The utterance grabs one's attention.
 It announces something to be seen, to be looked at, to be noticed, to be watched, and, in the end, to be controlled. . . .
-'Look, a Negro!' elicits white fear and trembling, perhaps a —when followed by 'a Negro!'—a gestured warning against a possible threat, cautioning those whites within earshot to be on guard, to lock their car doors, to hold their wallets and purses for dear life, to gather their children together, to prepare to move house, and (in some cases) to protect the 'purity' of white women and to protect white men from the manipulating dark temptress." – George Yancy, Look!
+'Look, a Negro!' elicits white fear and trembling, perhaps a prayer that one will not be accosted.
+In short, 'Look' has built in it—when followed by 'a Negro!'—a gestured warning against a possible threat, cautioning those whites within earshot to be on guard, to lock their car doors, to hold their wallets and purses for dear life, to gather their children together, to prepare to move house, and (in some cases) to protect the 'purity' of white women and to protect white men from the manipulating dark temptress." – George Yancy, Look!
 A White (Philadelphia: Temple University Press, 2012), 1.
 George Yancy teaches philosophy at Emory University in Atlanta, Georgia.

 "I don't think any segregation law angered black people in Montgomery more than bus segregation.
 And that had been so since the laws about segregation on public transportation had been passed.
 That was back in 1900, and black people had boycotted Montgomery streetcars until the City Council changed its ordinance so that nobody would be forced to give up a seat unless there was another seat to move to.
 But over the years practices had changed, although the law had not.
 When I was put off the bus back in 1943, the bus driver was really against the law.
 In 1945, two years after that incident, the State of Alabama passed a law requiring that all bus companies under its jurisdiction enforce segregation.
 But that law did not spell out what bus drivers were supposed to do in a case like mine.

-"Here it was, half a century after the first segregation law, and therewere 50,000 African Americans in Montgomery.
-More of us rode the buses than
+"Here it was, half a century after the first segregation law, and there were 50,000 African Americans in Montgomery.
+More of us rode the buses than Caucasians did, because more whites could afford cars.
+It was very humiliating having to suffer the indignity of riding segregated buses twice a day, five days a week, to go downtown and work for white people. . . .

 "When I got off from work that evening of December 1, 1955, I went to Court Square as usual to catch the Cleveland Avenue bus home.
 I didn't look to see who was driving when I got on, and by the time I recognized him, I had already paid my fare.
 It was the same driver who had put me off the bus back in 1943, twelve years earlier.
 He was still tall and heavy, with red, rough-looking skin.
 And he was still mean-looking.
 I didn't know if he had been on that route before—they switched the drivers around sometimes.
 I do know that most of the time if I saw him on a bus, I wouldn't get on it. . . .